Smart Card / PKI / Certificate Authentication

 Once you execute the above, the root of the CA will be recorded in PAM360.
 All the certificates signed by the particular CA will henceforth be automatically taken.

-Step 2 - Mapping user details between smartcard certificate and PAM360 user store
+4. Mapping User Details (between smartcard certificate and PAM360 user store)

 The next step is to choose the mapping between the smartcard certificate and the PAM360 user database.
 That means, the attribute in the smartcard certificate that uniquely identifies the user should match with the corresponding value in the PAM360 user database.

 - Specifying which attribute in certificate should be taken up for comparison.